 Gaasterland recommends three tools to assist with content curation: Flipboard, Alltop, and StumbleUpon.
 Note that tools such as these are abundant, and good content can be found just about anywhere: newsletters, Google+ communities, etc. The possibilities are endless.
 Getting familiar with as many tools as possible will boost your aptitude as a marketer by providing a broader array of options.

-Atlantic.Net is an industry leading managed Cloud Hosting provider with incredibly fast Cloud Servers ready to take your business to the next level.
+Atlantic.Net is an industry-leading managed VPS Hosting provider with incredibly fast Cloud Servers ready to take your business to the next level.
 We also offer HIPAA compliant hosting solutions.

 By Moazzam Adnan